kaihuchen/articles/VisualCommonSense/index.md

 ## Conclusions

-Does OpenAI's vision model GPT-4V have enough visual common sense to support AGI?
-My take is that it is actually kind of close.
+The tests indicate that OpenAI's vision model GPT-4V possesses a significant degree of visual common sense, which could be conducive to supporting AGI, but it's important to recognize that more extensive testing and a larger data set are necessary for a conclusive assessment.
+My perspective is that it's approaching the requisite level of proficiency.

-I know that AGi is not even rigorously defined yet, and that much more test samples are needed to be valid, but these experiments do give a strong hint that we are much closer to AGI than pteviously thought possible.
+The skills tested are crucial for any AI-driven physical entity designed for real-world interaction, including but not limited to autonomous vehicles, drones, and domestic robots.
+Multimodal Large Language Models (LLMs) like GPT-4V, once optimized for speed and efficiency, are poised to play a pivotal role in this arena.

 ## Additional Resources